Skip to main content

 Immunizations can save your child's life.
 Because of advances in medical science, your child can be protected against more diseases than ever before.
 Some diseases that once injured or killed thousands of children have been eliminated completely, and others are close to extinction — primarily due to safe and effective vaccines.
 Polio is one example of the great impact that vaccines have had in the United States.
 Polio was once America's most-feared disease, causing death and paralysis across the country, but today, thanks to vaccination, there are no reports of polio in the United States.

 Vaccination is very safe and effective.
-Vaccines are only given to children after a long and careful review by scientists, doctors, and healthcare professionals.
+Vaccines are only given to children after a long and careful review by scientists, doctors, and health care professionals.
 Vaccines will involve some discomfort and may cause pain, redness, or tenderness at the site of injection, but this is minimal compared to the pain, discomfort, and trauma of the diseases these vaccines prevent.
 Serious side effects following vaccination, such as severe allergic reaction, are very rare.
 The disease-prevention benefits of getting vaccines are much greater than the possible side effects for almost all children.

 Immunizations can save your family time and money.
 A child with a vaccine-preventable disease can be denied attendance at schools or childcare facilities.
-Some vaccine-preventable diseases can result in prolonged disabilities and can take a financial toll because of lost time at work, medical bills or long-term disability care.
+Some vaccine-preventable diseases can result in prolonged disabilities and can take a financial toll because of lost time at work, medical bills, or long-term disability care.
 In contrast, getting vaccinated against these diseases is a good investment and usually covered by insurance.
 The Vaccines for Children program is a federally funded program that provides vaccines at no cost to children from low-income families.
-To find out more about the VFC program, visit https://www.cdc.gov/vaccines/programs/vfc/parents or ask your child's health care professional.
+To find out more about the VFC program, visit https://www.cdc.gov/vaccines-for-children/vfc-information-for-parents/ or ask your child's health care professional.

 Immunization protects future generations.
 Vaccines have reduced and, in some cases, eliminated many diseases that killed or severely disabled people just a few generations ago.
 For example, smallpox vaccination eradicated that disease worldwide.
 Your children don't have to get smallpox shots anymore because the disease no longer exists.
 By vaccinating children against rubella (German measles), the risk that pregnant women will pass this virus on to their fetus or newborn has been dramatically decreased, and birth defects associated with that virus no longer are seen in the United States.
 If we continue vaccinating now, and vaccinating completely, parents in the future may be able to trust that some diseases of today will no longer be around to harm their children in the future.

-For more information about National Infant Immunization Week, visit http://www.cdc.gov/vaccines/events/niiw/index.html.
+For more information about National Infant Immunization Week, visit https://www.cdc.gov/vaccines/php/national-infant-immunization-week/.

-For more information about the importance of infant immunization, visit http://www.cdc.gov/vaccines.
+For more information about the importance of infant immunization, visit https://www.cdc.gov/vaccines-children/.

 Get Immunized